breadboard-ai/breadboard/seeds/breadboard/docs/tutorial/README.md

 [![Static Badge](https://img.shields.io/badge/run%20in%20replit-chapter_3-orange?logo=replit "run in replit: chapter 3")](https://replit.com/@dglazkov/Breadboard-Tutorial-Chapter-3)

-## Chapter 4: Loading, saving, and visualizing boards
+## Chapter 4: Saving, loading, and visualizing boards

 Once the board is created, it can be used by the program that made it.
 But what if we want to reuse the board we made?